Bolded words are vocabulary and concepts to highlight with students during the activity.

 More Curriculum Like This

-Students learn about weight by building a spring scale and observing how it responds to objects with different masses.
+Students learn about weight by building spring scales from slinkys and observing how they respond to objects with different masses.

 Students are introduced to Newton's second law of motion: force = mass x acceleration.
 Both the mathematical equation and physical examples are discussed, including Atwood's Machine to illustrate the principle.
 Students come to understand that an object's acceleration depends on its mass and the str...